Mayankrai449/VoteX/README.md

 Run the main.py file

-6. **Access the Application**: Access the Voting System application in your web browser at `http://localhost:8000`.
+6. **Access the Application**: Access the Voting System application in your web browser at the LocalHost set in main.py.

 ## Usage Guidelines
 1. **Creating a Poll**:
-- Navigate to the application's homepage.
+- Login with your Username and Password.
-- Click on the "Create Poll" button.
+- On User Dashboard, Click on the "Create Poll" button.
 - Fill in the required details such as title, description, options, etc.
 - Submit the form to create the poll.

 2. **Voting on a Poll**:
-- Browse the list of available polls on the homepage.
+- Only the people who have a valid Poll-ID are eligible to vote.
-- Click on a poll to view its details.
+- Click on Vote button on Dashboard.
+- Enter the Poll ID and click Goto Poll.
-- Select an option and submit your vote.
+- Select your desired candidate and click on Vote.

 3. **Viewing Poll Results**:
-- After voting, or at any time, you can view the results of a poll.
+- After the Poll ends, you can view the results of a poll.
-- Navigate to the poll's details page.
+- Navigate to the Result tab on the Navbar.
-- The results, including the number of votes for each option, will be displayed.
+- Select the poll to view it's result.

 4. **Authentication**:
 - To create a poll or vote on a poll, users need to authenticate.
 - Use the provided authentication mechanism to log in or register as a new user.

-5. **Flash Messages**:
-- Flash messages are displayed to provide feedback to users after performing actions such as creating a poll or voting.
-- These messages convey success or failure information and are visible for a short duration.

 ## Support
 For any inquiries or assistance, please contact mayankraivns@gmail.com

 Thank you for using the Votex!

+## Work in Progress

+Please note that the Voting System application is still a work in progress.
+While it currently offers a range of features, there may be areas that are under development or require further refinement.
+Your feedback and contributions are highly appreciated as I continue to improve and expand the functionality of the application.

+If you encounter any issues, have suggestions for new features, or would like to contribute to the project, please feel free to open an issue or submit a pull request on GitHub.

+Thank you for your interest in the Voting System project and look forward to collaborating with the community to make it even better!